 - 1 1/4 sticks salted butter, cold in pieces

 - 2 teaspoons grated lemon zest

-Place almond meal, flour and sugar in a bowl and mix.
-Add the butter and work it into the flower with your fingers.
+Place almond meal, flour, and sugar in a bowl and mix.
+Add the butter and work it into the flour with your fingers.
 The result should be grainy.
 Add egg and lemon zest and fast work the doughy together.
 If it seems dry, just add a few tablespoons iced water.
 Wrap in plastic and let it rest in the fridge for at least 1 hour.
-On a lightly floured surface, roll out the dough to a thin crust and transfer to a 9 inch pie pan.
+On a lightly floured surface, roll out the dough to a thin crust and transfer to a 9-inch pie pan.
 Crimp edges.
 Use a fork to prick the bottom with.

 Bake at 375F for about 10 minutes.

 With an electric mixer, beat the ricotta until creamy.
 Add the yogurt, egg, yolk, sugar, cornflour, salt, and rum.
 Beat to combine.
 Stir in the ground almonds until well blended.

 Pour into the shell and bake until golden, about 1 hour.
 Let cool, then chill, loosely covered for 2-3 hours.
 Unmold and place on a serving plate.

 Combine the honey and the lemon juice for the glaze, set aside.

 Peel the kiwis.
 Halve them lengthwise, then cut horizontally into 1/4 inch slices.
 Arrange slices in rows across the top of the tart.
 Just before serving brush with honey glaze.